 - An example: Say it’s noon, and Transformers has a one hour (60 minute) wait.
 You present your Guest Assistance pass to the entrance team member, who will fill out that grid we mentioned earlier.
 Included will be your return time, in this case, 1 PM.
-Go enjoy other elements of the park until 1 PM or later, at which point you can join the Gate A/handicapped access line.
+Go enjoy other elements of the park until 1 PM or later, at which point you can join the Universal Express/handicapped access line.

 - Keep in mind you can only have one (1) return time at any given time.
 You can, however, have a return time and access other attractions’ whose waits are 25 minutes or less.